-Even though some couples are reluctant in bringing up the topic of prenuptial agreements in Dubai, UAE, they are great in handling complexities of modern partnerships.
+Even though some couples are reluctant in bringing up the topic of prenuptial agreements in Dubai, UAE, they are great at handling the complexities of modern partnerships.
 Across the United Arab Emirates, the average age for marriage has risen.
 People also marry, then remarry with kids from previous relationships.
 A prenuptial agreement in the UAE helps couples in deciding what property and assets to keep separated and to comingle.

 Before having your court marriage in Dubai, here are some of the important do’s and don’ts for creating prenups:

-Do: Consider the family dynamics.
+Do: Consider the family dynamics

 - You have an interest or ownership in a business